CRE Insights: ABA Risk and Compliance Conference

 Enhancing CRE Asset Management

 Asset management and rigorous risk assessment have become more critical than ever in commercial real estate (CRE) lending.
 Recently, GoDocs’ Mark Rothschild attended the ABA Risk and Compliance Conference in Seattle, where he sat in on the “2024 Approach to Deepen Your Analysis and Managing CRE Assets” panel with Neena Miller, Chief Credit Officer at OceanFirst Bank, and John Markovich, Chief Credit Officer at FirstBank.
-During the panel discussion, both FIs shed light on the nuanced strategies community banks are adopting to navigate the complexities of the current market.
-Explore Mark’s comprehensive recap below, featuring market intelligence and industry perspective from GoDocs’ Vice President of Strategy & Partnerships, Ren Hayhurst.
+The panel shed light on the nuanced strategies that community banks are employing to navigate the complexities of today’s market.

 Targeted Focus on Asset Classes and Sub-Sectors

-For both banks, a significant portion of their construction books involves multi-family projects, requiring meticulous oversight due to fluctuating costs and interest rates.
-With interest rates at 7-8% for loans maturing in the next 18 months, both OceanFirst Bank and FirstBank are preparing for potential market shifts to ensure resilience in their portfolios.
+For both banks a significant part of their construction portfolios involves projects, multi-family projects, which require careful supervision due to varying costs and interest rates.
+With interest rates hovering around 7-8% for loans maturing in the next 18 months, OceanFirst Bank and FirstBank are gearing up for market changes to ensure the resilience of their portfolios.

 Market Insights